Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 ]

 This command in @code:mitm-ettercap start Ettercap in text mode (`-T`) on the interface eth0 (`-i eth0`) and perform an #gls("arp") poisoning attack (`-M arp`).
 The IP addresses of the controller and the home io are given by `/IP_CONTROLLER//` and `/IP_HOMEIO//`.
 An graphical interface is also available but have to be installed as an extra package.

+To perform this attack, the iptables (@stack:mitm-iptables) will also be used to redirect packet to a python script (@stack:mitm-python) that will modify the packet on the fly.
+The python script will use the scapy (@stack:mitm-scapy) library to modify the packet.
+The scapy library is a powerful tool that can be used to craft or decode packets of a wide number of protocols.
+The second part of this attack (see on @subj:attack:mitm-modbus-tls) will use a go (@stack:mitm-golang) script.

 == Tools